wawrzynek-eq/arch-kata/ADR/ADR 0003 - Use multiple different prompts for obtaining AI grade.md

     > For the question: <question> grade the following answer: <submitted answer> on a scale of 0 to 10.
   - Example 2:
-    > You are a collage proffessor.
+    > You are a college professor.
 You ask the student: <question> and hear the answer: <submitted answer>.
 Grade it on a scale of 0 to 10

     vs